ryanaxiom/wv-county-spatiotemporal-drug-mortality/README.md

 County-level and state-level spatiotemporal analysis of opioid and stimulant mortality in West Virginia (2015-2023) using Zero-Inflated Poisson models in R-INLA

 ## Overview
 The goal of this project was to develop a single model using the R programming language to predict both county-level and state-level death counts due to opioid and stimulant overdose in WV.
 This required careful consideration of model type, development, selection, and error propagation at various levels.
-Overall, the project was exceptionally effective in both modeling the training set and predicting the testing set with excellent Bayesian credible interval coverage for both the individual counties as well as at the state level.
+Overall, the project was exceptionally effective in both modeling the training set and predicting the testing set with excellent Bayesian credible interval coverage (99%) for both the individual counties as well as at the state level, while properly handling the 58.7% zero-inflation in the mortality data.

 INLA provides a fast and efficient alternative to Markov Chain Monte Carlo (MCMC) methods for Bayesian inference in latent Gaussian models.
 INLA utilizes Integrated Nested Laplace Approximation to deterministically approximate the marginal posterior distributions.
 INLA is widely applicable to latent Gaussian models and only requires that the latent field (random effects, spatial effects, etc) must have a joint multivariate Gaussian distribution, though the observations themselves can follow any distribution in the exponential family (normal, Poisson, binomial, negative binomial, gamma, beta, etc).
 In that case, INLA is much faster (100-1000x+) and more computationally efficient than MCMC as well as being easier to implement (no need for convergence diagnostics or tuning) and generally very accurate.
 However, it is not a "silver bullet" solution as it cannot model non-Gaussian latent fields (eg models with t-distributed random effects), complex non-linear relationships that can't be approximated within LGM, discrete latent variables, random forests, neural networks.
 In contrast, MCMC works with non-Gaussian latent fields as well and on very small datasets (N<100) as approximate methods will be less accurate.
 It can also model complex non-linear relationships and will give the full joint posterior distributions (unlike INLA which approximates the posterior marginal distributions).
 This comes at the expense of speed (hours or days for complex spatial-temporal models), convergence issues, diagnostics burdens, high memory usage, and tuning random sampling methods.
 Choosing INLA over MCMC likely saved months of computational time in developing this predictive model while giving results that are essentially identical.